alexgo-io/alex-v1-docs/developers/protocol-contracts/farming-campaign-v2-02.clar.md

 The `farming-campaign-v2-02` contract manages the ALEX Surge liquidity incentive program, where liquidity pools compete to receive $ALEX rewards.
 Participants influence the reward distribution by voting for pools, while liquidity providers can stake LP tokens to earn additional rewards.
 Surge is structured in rounds.
 The process follows these steps:
-1. **Pool Registration** – Projects can register liquidity pools before the deadline to participate in the Surge round.
+1. **Pool Registration** – Projects must register liquidity pools before the deadline to participate in the Surge round.
-2. **Voting** – Users vote using $ALEX and $LiALEX tokens to decide how rewards will be distributed among the registered pools.
+2. **Voting** – Users vote using ALEX and LiALEX tokens to decide how rewards will be distributed among the registered pools.
 3. **Staking** – Liquidity providers stake LP tokens, which represent their share of a trading pool’s assets, to earn additional rewards.
 4. **Reward Distribution** – At the end of the round, $ALEX rewards are distributed among the pools based on the votes received.
 Within each pool, the rewards are allocated proportionally to liquidity providers based on the amount of LP tokens they staked.